How to use regex in Python

 Common errors and challenges

-A frequent source of errors is forgetting that re.search() returns None when no match is found.
-If you immediately try to call a method like .group() on the result, your program will crash with an AttributeError.
-It's a good practice to always check if the match object is not None before you try to use it.
+• Handling potential None results from re.search(): If re.search() doesn't find a match, it returns None instead of a match object.
+A common mistake is to immediately try calling a method like .group() on the result, which will cause an AttributeError.
+Always check if the result is not None before you try to use it.

 Handling potential None results from re.search()